 - Additional language proofreading.
 If you fluently speak another language, be sure to include this in all your proofreading profiles – whether you’re applying for a company or freelancing on Upwork.

-Ready To Work From Home As A Proofreader ?
+Ready To Start a Work From Home Proofreading Job ?

 Becoming an online proofreader isn’t hard.
 Finding work is.